WiktoriaNizielska/todo-list-react/README.md

 - you can remove task form the list
 - you can hide done tasks
 - you can tick all task with one button
+- your tasks are automatically saved in local storage

 ## How to use
 1. Input a task that you want to add.